semanux/website/_posts/2021-03-01-new-logo-for-semanux.md

 ---
-title: Designing a new logo
+title: A new logo for Semanux.
 lang: en
 preview_alt: 'Alternative Text'
 ---